 Supporting the natural environment

-We are delighted to offer accommodation at two Eco youth hostels in the Highlands - Glen Affric and Loch Ossian.
-At Glen Affric, situated near Loch Ness, electricity is generated by solar panels and a wind turbine.
-Loch Ossian hostel has locally sourced hydro power complimenting the hostel's existing micro generated solar power supply, along with other green initiatives.
+We are delighted to offer accommodation at two eco youth hostels in the Highlands - Glen Affric and Loch Ossian.
+At Glen Affric, near Loch Ness, electricity is generated by solar panels and a wind turbine.
+Loch Ossian has locally-sourced hydro power complementing the hostel's existing micro-generated solar power supply, along with other green initiatives.
 If you're into 'sleeping green' then make sure you give these hostels a try!

 Glen Affric Youth Hostel

 Glen Affric Youth Hostel is a unique and remote youth hostel which sits in a wide river valley surrounded by high mountains.
 Situated 8 miles from the nearest road, our remote eco-hostel offers a truly unforgettable experience.

 All electricity is supplied by solar panels and a wind turbine feeding into battery storage.
 We invite all guests to arrive by foot or on their bikes, as there is no vehicle access to Glen Affric.
 Hostelling Scotland minimize vehicular access for servicing the building and taking in goods and provisions for staff.

 Eco-friendly drinking water is created on site, with water being collected from an adjacent burn, filtered and then treated with UV lamps before consumption.
 Additionally, all suitable food waste is composted on site.